lichih-yen/lichih-yen/README.md

 <h2 align="center">Hey there 👋, I'm Lichih.</h2>
 <h3 align="center">A passionate Web Developer.</h3>

+- 👨‍🎓 I’m a **Web and Application Development student at Fanshawe College.**

+- 🏋️‍♂️ I'm enthusiastic about improving my skills **JavaScript, GCSS Preprocessor..., and other Web development skills.**

 - 🌱 I’m currently learning **React, Redux.**

+- 📩 How to reach me: **lichih.yen@gmail.com**

 - ⚡ Fun fact: **I love photography because it can record the life of beautiful moments!**